 Hopefully this article has you thinking about the requirements of your cable and different material options that may improve its performance.
 As you have probably gathered, flex, flexibility, and suppleness can be interpreted differently, so it is important to understand the needs of the end application to ensure a properly designed cable and assembly solution.

-Additionally, if you have a current cable that is underperforming, it is important to understand what is failing and where, so that a cable designer can select the right materials to rectify the situation.
+Additionally, if your current cable is underperforming, it is important to understand what is failing and where, so a cable designer can select the right materials to rectify the situation.